If you have diabetes, the right foods can be an ally in your fight to keep your blood sugar levels in check.

 Talk to your doctor, a registered dietitian, or a diabetes educator about how to keep track of how many carbs you eat.
 That can affect your blood sugar.
 They may recommend that you use the glycemic index.
 It ranks how different foods raise your blood sugar.
 The higher the index, the more it raises your levels.

-Also try these tips:
+Also, try these tips:

-Make your plate colorful.
+Choose colorful foods.
 That's an easy way to be sure you eat plenty of fruits, veggies, whole grains, beans, nuts, and lean protein.

 Watch your calories.
 Your age, gender, and activity level affect how many you need to eat to gain, lose, or maintain your weight.

 Go for fiber.
 You can get it from foods like whole grains, fruits, veggies, beans, and nuts.
 If you have type 2 diabetes, a high-fiber diet can improve your blood sugar and cholesterol levels.

 It’s always best to get fiber from food, but supplements can also help you get the daily fiber you need.
 Examples include psyllium and methylcellulose.

 Increase your fiber slowly.
 Otherwise, you may have gas and cramping.
 It’s also important to drink more liquids.

 Check the serving sizes on nutrition labels.
 Servings may be smaller than you think.
 Eat only the amount of food in your diabetes meal plan.
 Extra calories lead to extra fat and pounds.